 The rather significant difference between the prices of petrol/diesel and CNG gas makes opting for a CNG kit in your car a rather safe bet.
 But, what are the benefits of having a CNG kit in your vehicle?
 Here are some of the advantages:

 Mileage is one of the biggest advantages of having a CNG kit in your car.
-A CNG kit uses a lot less fuel to travel a similar distance of a petrol/diesel car.
-Along with that, CNG gas costs lesser than what petrol or diesel costs – sometimes about Rs.
-20 – Rs.
-30 less.
-Even the average cost per kilometer between CNG and petrol vehicles is about Rs.
-3-5 in favour of CNG which means you can save thousands every month on fuel alone.
+A CNG kit uses a lot less fuel to travel a similar distance to a petrol/diesel car.
+Along with that, CNG gas costs less than what petrol or diesel costs – sometimes about ₹20–₹30 less.
+Even the average cost per kilometre between CNG and petrol vehicles is about ₹3-5 in favour of CNG which means you can save thousands every month on fuel alone.

 If safety is your main concern, CNG is definitely the way to go.
 Compared to petrol, CNG is not as flammable which makes it safer in case of an accident.
 CNG-powered engines also produce significantly lower levels of Carbon Dioxide which means these kits are environmentally-friendly.